Deepvertise-tech/whatsapp-bot/README.md

 Note:
 -----
-Please switch to the dev branch first then push your code.
+Please switch to the 'dev' branch first then push your code.
+This is for testing.
 Because we dont wanna mess with the main working branch :)
-If the push is working, then we can move it to the main branch. thanks!
+If the code that you pushed is working after testing it, we can move it to the main branch. thanks!